MichaelCurrin/badge-generator/docs/development/shields-io.md

 Characters with meaning in a URL need to be escaped, so they don't break the URL.
 This is handled in the app in `_encodeParam` function - see test spec for cases.
 The logic here rolls up a few layers to the `genericBadge` function.

+Strictly, the equals sign should be encoded for a param.
+But it is kept literally for more readable value like `>=3` where the URL and shields logic is valid, used in the path.
+Use in a param might cause issues, where `a=b` is used.

 ### Dash-based

 In the dash style, the format must be `LABEL-MESSAGE-COLOR` or `MESSAGE-COLOR`.
 You cannot omit color.